-for our great-grandchildren.
+for our great-grandchildren

-Yakutat Tlingit Tribe (YTT) has approved Resolution 2021-10: Authorizing Yakutat Tlingit Tribe to Act in Protection of our Tribe's Historic Sites and Sacred Places for Our People and Our Grandchildren.
-The State of Alaska Office of History and Archaeology (File No: 3130-4R/2021-01009) has notified the President of Yak Timber that the state considers lands near Humpy Creek to contain resources of historic and traditional importance to the Yakutat Tlingit Tribe.
+Yakutat Tlingit Tribe (YTT) approved Resolution 2021-10: Authorizing Yakutat Tlingit Tribe to Act in Protection of our Tribe's Historic Sites and Sacred Places for Our People and Our Grandchildren.
+The State of Alaska Office of History and Archaeology (File No: 3130-4R/2021-01009) notified the President of Yak Timber that the state considers lands near Humpy Creek to contain resources of historic and traditional importance to the Yakutat Tlingit Tribe.

 (a sacred clan owned item)

-a whistleblower submitted images to defend Yakutat showing a rock wall in the forest 150+ feet from humpback creek
+a whistleblower submitted images to defend Yakutat showing a rock wall in the forest 150+ feet from humpback creek.

 Yak-timber knew that there was a potential village site on humpback creek and logged anyways. some of the rock walls were destroyed.